-In this article, we explore how Australia is tracking with workplace inclusivity for the LGBTQIA+ community — and how workplaces can step up their game with 4 practical ideas to implement.
+In this article, we explore how Australia is tracking with workplace inclusivity for the LGBTI+ community — and how workplaces can step up their efforts with four practical initiatives to implement.

 Workplace inclusivity and the LGBTQIA+ community

-Earlier this year, the Australian Workplace Equality Index (AWEI) surveyed more than 33,572 employees from 170 employers on the topic of LGBTQIA+ workplace inclusion.
+According to the latest Australian Workplace Equality Index (AWEI) survey, more than 33,572 employees from 170 employers on the topic of LGBTQIA+ workplace inclusion.
 Of those who responded, 15.72% identified themselves as someone of diverse sexuality — demonstrating that the rainbow community represents a significant portion of Australia’s workforce.

 However, despite the significant number of LGBTQIA+ employees in workplaces, there was also a significant increase in the number of people that would remain completely in the closet at work.
 It found 12.47% of those surveyed are not out at all at work, compared to 10.65% the year before.
 There was also an overwhelming drop in those employees who are openly out to everyone in their workplace, from 62.4% in 2019 to 45% in 2020.